 And pro’s will actually appreciate your straightforwardness.
 Economic inconveniences only arise, if services have already been delivered.
 99% of the time, conflicts will arise after a session with an unclear frame of monetary compensation.

 So, make sure the money game is mutual.

 Even if it might dampen the vibe for a moment – that’s the first test that your new working relationship will have to withstand.
 If things start to crumble here, they probably would have done so during the creative process also.

-Find out in which surrounding your collaborator feels comfortable.
+Find out in which surrounding your hired pros feel comfortable.